hashicorp/vault-client-go/docs/Secrets.md

 	if err != nil {
 		log.Fatal(err)
 	}
+	client.SetToken("my-token")

-	key := "key_example" // string | Name of the key to deregister in Vault.
+	key :=  // string | Name of the key to deregister in Vault.
 If the key exists in Google Cloud KMS, it will be left untouched.

 	resp, err := client.Secrets.DeleteGcpkmsKeysDeregisterKey(context.Background(), key)
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer resp.Body.Close()

 	io.Copy(os.Stdout, resp.Body)